 [CV] [Papers] [Research] [Professional Activities] [Bio]

-I am a principal researcher in the Interactive Media (IMG) Group at Microsoft Research Redmond.
-My research interests are in computer vision, robotics and computer graphics.
+I am a principal researcher in the Cloud and AI group at Microsoft where I work on Mixed Reality and AI.
+My core research interests are in computer vision but I am also work on topics in robotics, computer graphics and machine learning.
 I received my M.S. and Ph.D. from the UNC Chapel Hill in 2005 and 2009 respectively.
-I was an area chair for 3DV 2016, ICCV 2017, 3DV 2018 and 3DV 2019, program co-chair for 3DV 2017, and area editor for the Computer Vision and Image Understanding (CVIU) Journal.
+I was an area chair for 3DV 2016, ICCV 2017, 3DV 2018 and 3DV 2019, a program co-chair for 3DV 2017, and serve as an area editor for the Computer Vision and Image Understanding (CVIU) Journal.

 To see more, please visit my homepage.